 Skip to content

-• Open the Kubernetes App > You'll see a cluster with the name "codespace-xxxx".
-That's your Kind cluster being fully observed.
+• Open the Kubernetes App (CTRL + K, then type Kubernetes).
+You'll see your cluster being fully observed.

-• On the right hand side, click on Workloads, the Workloads Page will open.
+• On the right-hand side, click Workloads to open the Workloads page.

 Todo Workload

-• On the Overview in the right hand side, scroll down and open the Services app.
-Dynatrace groups telemetry from distributed traces and spans into "Services" for you!
+• On the Overview, scroll down and open the App Services tab.
+Dynatrace groups telemetry from distributed traces and spans into "Services" for you.

 Todo Services

-• Click on the TodoController service and then on the right corner View Traces
+• Click the TodoController service, then View Traces in the top-right corner.

-This specific span it was just 2.98ms.
-On the right hand side, you can see the Tracing details, look how much data was captured automatically 🤩.
+This particular span was just 2.98 ms. On the right, the tracing details show how much data was captured automatically 🤩.

 Trace Clear Completed

-Type CTRL + K > Live Debugger for super fast access to the Live Debugger application.
+Type CTRL + K > Live Debugger for fast access.

 Live Debugger App

-Once you click next, no repository was found for this application (this is because no repo was configured).
-Let's add it manually.
+Once you click next, no repository is found for this application (none was configured).
+Add it manually:

-• Click on the + sign to add a new one Live Debugger App
+• Click the + to add one.
+Live Debugger App

 Live Debugger App